influxdata/flux/libflux/flux/FLUXDOC.md

 #### Description

-This section follows the same guidelines as those outlined in the `Description` section under the `Documenting Packages` heading earlier in this document, with the exception that every function description should include documentation for the function's parameters.
+Function descriptions are formatted the same as [package descriptions](#description) above, with the exception that every function description should include documentation for the function's parameters.